doraemon0905/create-pull-request/README.md

 1. **Validation**: Checks that you're in a git repository and have proper configuration
 2. **Jira Integration**: Fetches ticket details including summary, description, and metadata
-3. **Confluence Check**: Detects linked Confluence pages and asks if you want to include them
+3. **Confluence Check**: Optionally fetches linked Confluence pages after user confirmation
 4. **Git Analysis**: Analyzes file changes, commit messages, and diff content
 5. **Template Detection**: Looks for PR templates in your repository
 6. **AI Provider Selection**: Uses the configured AI provider or prompts you to select one if multiple are available